adonisjs/core/templates/config/cors.txt

   |
   | Boolean (true)    - Allow current request origin.
   | Boolean (false)   - Disallow all.
-  | String            - Comma seperated list of allowed origins.
+  | String            - Comma separated list of allowed origins.
   | Array             - An array of allowed origins.
   | String (*)        - A wildcard (*) to allow all request origins.
-  | Function          - Receives the current origin stirng and should return
+  | Function          - Receives the current origin string and should return
   |                     one of the above values.
   |
   */